thebillkidy/Blog/_posts/IoT/2019-08-09-iot-edge-simulator.md

   * Note 2: If you have to utilize `sudo`, first remove `iotedgehubdev` since it might be installed under `.local`
   * Note 3: Make sure `docker-compose` is also installed correctly (else if also under .local, reinstall with sudo)
 * A module, see part 1 for this: [iot-edge-part-1](/iot-edge-part1)

+## Tl;dr

+As a summary, you do the following:
+1.  `sudo iotedgehubdev start -i "input1"` - Start the IoT Edge simulator for a single module
+2. `cd <modulePath>` Navigate to your Module
+3. `env $(sudo iotedgehubdev modulecred | xargs) dotnet run` - Start the module and test it (or through debug)

+> Note: if when running the `env` command no output is appearing, make sure that you started the IoT Edge Simulator for a single module!

 ## Setting up the simulator